LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

 This exercise could be done by making an exhaustive treatment of all possible combinations of age and citizenship.
 Try to avoid that.
 (Note the paragraph just before this exercise.)

+Caution:  be sure to do exhaustive testing.
+It is easy to write code that is correct for *some* inputs, but not all.